 These "blue babies" were the first congenital heart patients treated surgically in the 1940s.
 However, it wasn't until the 1960s that a permanent surgical correction was developed.
 Today, most of these children will receive surgical correction within the first year of life.
 Yet for babies like Bryce who are premature and tiny, there are very few options to improve pulmonary blood flow.

-Bryce was transferred to Cedars-Sinai under the care of Zahn and Phillips, each of whom played a significant role in developing and performing a minimally invasive procedure.
-"We made a 1-centimeter incision in the baby's lower chest.
-Through that, we were able to get access to the heart and we were able to put a stent into place and increase blood flow to the lungs," Phillips said.
+Bryce was transferred to Cedars-Sinai, where Zahn and the team made a 1-centimeter incision in the baby's lower chest.
+Through that, they were able to get access to the heart and put a stent into place to increase blood flow to the lungs.